|

 engrossed in a world of Shinigami, stationery, high school students,

 serial killers, secret police, and extreme delusions of grandeur.
+The down low on Death Note goes like

 this; boredom is a bad thing, especially if you’re a Shinigami, a God